 - 1 Why Snakes Shed Skin

-- 2 The Snake Shedding Process
+- 2 The Snake Shedding Process Explained

-- 3 Snake Shedding Q&A
+- 3 Snake Shedding Problems

-- 4 Interesting Snake Shedding Skin Facts
+- 4 Does a Snake Ever Stop Shedding Skin?

 Why Snakes Shed Skin

-Scientific research has been performed because it’s incredible that nature has managed to create something like snakeskin.
-A paper in the Journal of the Royal Society looked at the structure and mechanical properties of snakeskin, pointing out that “snake integument (the outer scales) consist of a hard, robust, inflexible outer surface … and softer, flexible inner layers.”
+The Journal of the Royal Society looked at the structure and mechanical properties of snakeskin, pointing out that “snake integument (the outer scales) consist of a hard, robust, inflexible outer surface … and softer, flexible inner layers.”

 What Is It Called When Snakes Shed Their Skin?